jakejones2/sc_comment_scraper/README.md

 If the writing to CSV fails, the data may still be available via a backup UI in the terminal.

+On macOS at least, screenshots will crash the app...

 ## To Do

 ### Refactoring